ibm-cloud-architecture/refarch-asset-analytics/asset-consumer/README.md

 ### Features:
 * Consume Asset event (new asset events, and measurement events) from Kafka topic
 * Persist assets data to Cassandra cluster
-* Expose REST api

-The following diagram illustrates how the 'Asset injector' consumes`new asset event` from kafka and persists data into the cassandra `Assets` table.
+The following diagram illustrates how the 'Asset injector' consumes `new asset event` from kafka and persists data into the cassandra `Assets` table.

 ![](docs/new-asset-event-cassandra.png)

+For the BFF layer to Web browser real time push pattern see [the asset dashboard BFF project)(../asset-dashboard-bff)

 ## Code Explanation
-The AssetInjector.java is a POJO which uses Kafka consumer API and Cassandra persistence API.
+The `ibm.cte.esp.AssetInjector.java` is a POJO which uses Kafka consumer API and Cassandra persistence API.
+It does three things:
+1. read configuration from external properties file
+1. create a cassandra DAO to persist assets to cassandra
+1. start a kafka consumer to get new asset event.

+To externalize parameters, we use the `conf/config.properties` file which will be mapped to a ConfigMap when deployed to kubernetes cluster.

+For logging, as most of the APIs used ware using [slf4j]() and the default implementation of [logback](https://logback.qos.ch/), we added into src/main/resource a logback.xml configuration file to control the logging level as the DEBUG level is too low.

 ### Using Kafka API

+### Deployment
+The code is packaged as docker container using the open jdk with Alpine linux image.

 ### Springboot kafka consumer
-One of the deployable app is implemented using Springboot kafka.
+We also did a second implementation by using Springboot kafka.
 As you can see in the `pom.xml` we are using spring boot starter, and starter-test which add libraries for Junit, and Mockito.

-The consumer is packaged within container and can be deployed to a kubernetes cluster like IBM Cloud Private.
+The consumer is packaged within container using the same open-jdk and alpine image, and can be all deployed to a kubernetes cluster like IBM Cloud Private.

+See [this article](https://docs.spring.io/spring-kafka/reference/htmlsingle/#_receiving_messages) for detail on how to use springboot kafka

 ### Offset management
 When dealing with heavy load storing offset in zookeeper is non advisable.
 To manage offset we use the [new consumer API](https://kafka.apache.org/090/javadoc/index.html?org/apache/kafka/clients/consumer/KafkaConsumer.html).
 The code in `ibm.cte.esp.AssetInjector` class commits offset synchronously when a specified number of assets are read from the topic and the persistence to the back end succeed.

 When designing a consumer the following requirements need to be analyzed:
 * Do we need to have multiple consumers running in parallel to scale horizontally: this means having multiple partitions and use fine grained control over offset persistence.
-If there is not need the High Level Consumer approach can be used and it will commit offsets for all partitions.
+If there is not such need, the High Level Consumer approach can be used and it will commit offsets for all partitions.
-* Is it possible to loose message from topic?
-When a consumer restarts it will start consuming the topic from the end of the queue.
+* Is it possible to loose message from topic? if so, when a consumer restarts it will start consuming the topic from the end of the queue.
-* Do the solution is fine with at-least-once delivery or exactly-once is a must.
-As the operation to store a message and the stage of offsets are two separate operations, and in case of failure between them, it is possible to have stale offsets, which will introduce duplicate messages when consumers restart to process from last known committed offset. "exactly-once" means grouping record and offset persistence in an atomic operation.
+* Do the solution is fine with at-least-once delivery or exactly-once is a must have?
+As the operation to store a message and the storage of offsets are two separate operations, and in case of failure between them, it is possible to have stale offsets, which will introduce duplicate messages when consumers restart to process from last known committed offset. "exactly-once" means grouping record and offset persistence in an atomic operation.
-* what are the criteria to consider a message consumed.
+* What are the criteria to consider a message as "consumed"?

 ### Cassandra persistence

 #### Accessing remote cassandra deployed in kubernetes
  When running on you development machine you can use a remote cassandra to test your application.
-Use the port-forwarding command.
+Use the port-forwarding command to map local port to remote cassandra deployed pod.

 ```
 # first get cassandra pod name